-CBT is a structured approach which works well with many executives and professionals and those who perfer a structured and pragmatic approach to therapy.
+CBT is a structured approach that works well with many executives and professionals and those who prefer a structured and pragmatic approach to therapy.
 It is a short-term therapy and fits in well with the time-scale of treatment.

 What happens in a CBT session?

 The patient and therapist set an agenda together with goals for the session.
-The therapist questions, introduces coping skills and explores the patient’s reactions.
+The therapist questions introduce coping skills and explores the patient’s reactions.
 Patients receive homework exercises which they review and discuss in the following session.
 It is a personalised, flexible therapy that can be adapted to a wide range of people as well and a variety of settings including group or individual therapy.